trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 After the user enters both phrases for encryption the encryption is done and the decryption begins.
 Just like with the DES decryption there is file path validation for the AES256 decryption file input.

 ![Fig. 30](images/main14.PNG)
-Fig. 30 AES256 file decryption with time delay to mimic phrase validation.
+Fig. 30 AES256 file decryption with a time delay to mimic phrase validation.

 Here the file is read in and there are cuts made to the file text so that it is readable for the decoding such as removing newline characters, \n, then it is requested for the user to enter the two phrases they used earlier.
 All of that information is passed to the decryption method to be decrypted, if the phrases do not match however there will be no decryption.
 After the decryption is complete it calls back to the selection method.